 A data warehouse is a central repository for a subset of data that an enterprise's various business systems collect.
 Historically, data warehouses were most often used as a central repository to integrate, cleanse and reconcile data used for BI and analysis.

 An executive dashboard is a user interface, usually Web-based and often with a BI system/data warehouse on the backend, that organizes and presents information in a way that is easy to read and interpret.
 Somewhat akin to an automobile's dashboard, executive dashboards often have graphical elements, such as color-coding, gauges and charts.

 A scorecard generally displays important organizational metrics and key performance indicators (KPIs) for the purpose of monitoring and measuring an organization's actual performance against set goals or targets.

-or Software-as-a-Service business intelligence
+- On-demand or Software-as-a-Service business intelligence

 On-demand or Software-as-a-Service (SaaS) business intelligence systems deliver BI capabilities on a hosted platform managed by the BI vendor, often saving space and staff.
 On-demand or SaaS-deployed BI is based on a multi-tenant architecture, as opposed to hosted, single tenant implementations.

 - Operational business intelligence